 Another important aspect to consider is the effort involved in implementing them.
 Some are quite simple to apply and should almost be considered mandatory.
 Others take more effort and you have to carefully weigh the estimated savings to the cost of implementing them.
 Some involve fundamental changes to how your application is designed or operated.
 The increased risk associated with the change also needs to be weighed in.

 Below is an outline of the different cost-saving activities, classified in terms of the effort involved in implementing them.
+We’ll start with the activities requiring little effort and work our way up to the ones that require more effort.

 1. Consolidated billing